Want Huge Long-Term Gains? Look For These 5 Barriers To Entry…

 Cracking into this business isn’t easy.
 Doing so requires advance certification from the Securities and Exchange Commission (SEC) as a nationally recognized statistical ratings organization (NRSRO).
 Until recently, there were only five to obtain this designation, including Standard & Poor’s, Moody’s (NYSE: MCO) and Fitch.

 In other words, the SEC itself is standing as the guard dog at the gate.
-With global credit issuance surging over the past decade, Moody’s has delivered a market-crushing total return of more than 1,550% since 2009.
+With global credit issuance surging over the past decade, Moody’s has delivered a market-crushing total return of roughly 1,500% over the last two decades.

 2) Concessions and Licenses: